 Maintaining and improving local roads to ensure safe driving conditions for every motor vehicle is the duty of government agencies.
 Unfortunately, it can prove difficult to secure adequate funding for these types of programs, important as they may be.
 Many governmental agencies also put traffic safety projects on the back burner because of funding issues.
 There are several safety grant programs that governmental agencies can utilize to make their cities and communities safer.

 A number of major highway safety organizations as well as Mothers Against Drunk Driving (MADD) have joined forces to request that Congress fully funds Section 405.
 It is a performance-based incentive program to help states address key areas of safety, including:

 - Distracted driving

 - Occupant protection

-As a result of the Fixing America’s Surface Transportation Act, which was signed on December 4, 2015, Section 405, as well as Section 402, will receive $2.7 billion in funding for the fiscal years of 2016 to 2020.
+As a result of the Fixing America’s Surface Transportation (FAST) Act, which was signed on December 4, 2015, Section 405 and Section 402 received $2.7 billion in funding for the fiscal years of 2016 to 2020.
 According to the Governors Highway Safety Administration (GHSA), failure to fund Section 405 can result in a significant increase in traffic fatalities across the county.
 Without federal support, states such as Washington will experience a significant reduction in funding.

 - Section 402: The Highway Safety Act of 1966 authorized the first federal highway safety program, Section 402.
 Section 402 provides grants to states to improve driver behavior and reduce injuries and fatalities suffered in vehicle-related crashes.